Charlie West Spotlight May 2020

-A portrait of staff Sgt.
+The Charlie West Spotlight for May 2020 is Staff Sgt.
 Alex Rayburn, a Radio Frequency (RF) Transmissions Specialist, assigned to the 167th Aeromedical Evacuation Squadron (AES).

-Rayburn is the Charlie West Spotlight for May 2020.
-(U.S. Air National Guard photo by Master Sgt.
-De-Juan Haley)
+As an RF transmission specialist, Rayburn's job involves the deployment, sustainment, troubleshooting, and repair of standard radio frequency wireless, line-of-sight, beyond-line-of-sight, wideband, and ground-based satellite and encryption transmission devices.
+Additionally, this includes multiple waveform systems ob involves transmitting a wireless signal to an antenna, which is tuned to a specific frequency so that it receives only the desired signal.

+Upon entering the unit in June 2014, Rayburn knew that he wanted a career in technology.

 |Date Taken: